 Teeth Grinding (Bruxism)

-If you tend to grind your teeth or clench your jaw, especially at night, this ongoing pressure can place strain on both natural teeth and veneers.
+If you tend to grind your teeth or clench your jaw, especially at night, the constant pressure can strain both natural teeth and veneers.
 Over time, grinding teeth may cause a veneer to come loose.
 This condition, known as bruxism, is relatively common and often manageable with tools like a night guard, which helps absorb pressure while you sleep.

-If you experience signs such as jaw discomfort or increased tooth sensitivity, it’s worth mentioning the issue during your next dental appointment.
+If you experience signs such as jaw discomfort or increased tooth sensitivity, it’s worth mentioning the concern during your next dental appointment.

 Trauma or Injury

 Day-to-day accidents can happen.
-Biting into unexpectedly hard foods, experiencing a fall, or playing contact sports without a protective guard may sometimes cause a veneer to dislodge.
-Simple examples include biting into a popcorn kernel or trying to open packaging with your teeth, both of which apply more force than veneers are designed to handle.
+Biting into hard foods unexpectedly, falling, or playing contact sports without a protective guard may cause a veneer to dislodge.
+Other examples include biting into a popcorn kernel or trying to open packaging with your teeth, both of which apply more force than veneers are designed to handle.

 Natural Wear and Tear